yatinkumbhare/puppet-rjil/README.md

 contents of /etc/resolv.conf during the bootstrapping process and until it is changed back to localhost for consul.

+### override\_repo

+a file location for a tgz file that stores a repo that needs to be added for development or testing of new repo features.

 ## Example of a full invocation

 This is what I used for testing: